dauwhe/pdm/README.md

 <link rel="manifest" href="manifest.json">
 ```

+### Packaging

+Our data model, of course, does not define packaging formats for publications.
+But we need to be aware of the various options, as information in our data model might help facilitate packaging, and many formats will ultimately be packaged.

+ - The forthcoming(?)
+[Web Packaging](https://github.com/WICG/webpackage) spec from WICG will have a dependency on WAM.
+Having a WPUB manifest based on WAM might help.
+Of course, this spec will require modifications to support our use cases.
+Publications don't expire after seven days!

+ - David Singer is proposing a packaging format based on MPEG.

+ - Just using ZIP plus a well-known location for the manifest seems to work for audio books and some image-only publications, which don’t need the additional complexity of OCF.

+ - EPUB can continue to use OCF.

 ## Data model

 We have a few core concepts, which we can express differently in different contexts.

+### Data items

 | JSON for WPUB | YAML for Audio/Image | XML for EPUB |